- Home

 6 |

 Click Create.
-You've now successfully created the autonomous AI agent for performing actions which is now available on the Dashboard.
+You've now successfully created the autonomous AI agent which is now available on the Dashboard.
 On the AI agent header, you can perform the following tasks:

 What to do next